What is Benzodiazepine Addiction?

-Benzodiazepines or “benzos” are a type of drug that affects the central nervous system.
+Benzodiazepines, or “benzos”, are a type of drug that affects the central nervous system.
 They are prescription drugs that may be used to treat a range of issues.
 Prescribed benzodiazepines can help with mental disorders including anxiety and severe insomnia, while it is also a medical treatment option for the likes of seizure disorders and alcohol withdrawal.

-There are many types of benzodiazepines, and while they all have similar effects on the brain, they vary in how long they last and how strong they are.
-This is why some benzodiazepine drugs work better for some conditions versus others.
+There are many types of benzodiazepines.
+Although they all have similar effects on the brain, they vary in terms of strength and how long they last.
+This is why some benzodiazepine drugs work better for certain conditions versus others.
 It also means certain benzos are more detrimental when abused.

 Common Types of Benzos

 For a benzo addiction to occur, people need to get their hands on benzodiazepine products.
 In that regard, there are various options that have been the cause of drug abuse.
 Commonly prescribed benzos include:

 - Alprazolam.
 The most common brand name for this drug is Xanax.
 It is most often prescribed for panic disorders and anxiety, although occasionally for insomnia.

 - Chlordiazepoxide.
 Also known as Librax, this drug may be prescribed for either anxiety disorders or alcohol withdrawal.

 - Clobazam.
 Onfi is the brand name for clobazam.
 This drug is almost exclusively prescribed for Lennox-Gastaut syndrome.

 - Clonazepam.
 More commonly known as Klonopin, it is a drug usually prescribed for seizures, nerve pain (neuralgia), and panic disorders.